CumulusNetworks/docs/content/cumulus-netq-41/Validate-Operations/Flow Analysis.md

 The flow analysis graph is color coded relative to the values measured across devices.
 Lower values are displayed in green, and higher values are displayed in orange.
 The color gradient is displayed below the graph along with the low and high values from the collected flow data.
 Each hop in the path is represented in the graph with a vertical grey-striped line labeled by hostname.
 The following example shows a single path:

 {{<figure src="/images/netq/single-path-graph.png" width="800">}}

+The Flow Graph panel on the right side of the dashboard will display the devices along the selected path:

+{{<figure src="/images/netq/flow-graph-single-path.png" width="200">}}

 ### View Flow Latency

 The latency measured by Flow Analysis is the total transit time of sampled packets through individual devices.
 A summary of measured latency for each device is displayed above the main Flow Analysis graph: